enhanced/enhanced.github.io/_posts/2016-04-05-AllStar_AutoPatch.md

 #### extensions.conf
 The stanza names in this section are important, this is where I broke it all for myself and then spent several days working backward to understand how stanzas and dial-plans work.
 These stanza names are referred to elsewhere by *context=* and *goto* lines and this is what comprises the logic flow, in a simplistic way.

 There will be only two stanzas that we will add, the [pstn-out] is referred to in a few other spots and so must retain its name *or change it everywhere that it is called in extensions.conf*.
-The other is [custom-gv-answer] and simply must match the *context=* line that is in the sip.conf.
+The other is [custom-gv-answer] and simply must match the *context=* line that is in the STANZAREFERECE stanza within sip.conf.

 [pstn-out] *autopatch*